Report for NSF Workshop on AI for Electronic Design Automation: Acknowledgments

-\begin{IEEEbiographynophoto}{David Z. Pan} Dr. David Z. Pan is a Professor and holder of the Silicon Laboratories Endowed Chair at the ECE Department, UT Austin.
-He received his B.S. degree from Peking University, and his M.S./Ph.D. degrees from University of California at Los Angeles (UCLA).
+\begin{IEEEbiography}[{ }]{David Z. Pan} (Fellow, IEEE) received the B.S. degree from Peking University and the M.S. and Ph.D. degrees from the University of California at Los Angeles.
+He is a Professor and a holder of the Silicon Laboratories Endowed Chair at the ECE Department, UT Austin.
+He has published over 500 refereed papers at top EDA/chips/architecture and machine learning venues.
 His research interests are mainly focused on electronic design automation (EDA), including how to leverage AI/ML for EDA in physical design and design for manufacturing, as well as synergistic AI and IC co-optimizations.
-He has published over 480 refereed papers at top EDA/chips/architecture and machine learning venues (DAC, ICCAD, ISSCC, HPCA, NeurIPS, CVPR, AAAI, etc.).
-He has served as the Program Chair for DAC (2024) and ICCAD (2018), the two flagship conferences in EDA.
-He has received many awards, including SRC Technical Excellence Award, DAC Top 10 Author in Fifth Decade, DAC Prolific Author Award, ASP-DAC Frequently Cited Author Award, 21 Best Paper Awards, and over 20 additional Best Paper candidates/finalists, and a number of international CAD contest awards, among others.
-He is a Fellow of ACM, IEEE, and SPIE. \end{IEEEbiographynophoto}
+He is a fellow of ACM and SPIE.
+He has served as the Program Chair for DAC in 2024 and ICCAD in 2018, and the two flagship conferences in EDA.
+He has received many awards, including the SRC Technical Excellence Award, the DAC Top 10 Author in Fifth Decade, the DAC Prolific Author Award, the ASP-DAC Frequently Cited Author Award, the 21 Best Paper Awards, and over 20 additional Best Paper candidates/finalists, and a number of international CAD contest awards, among others. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Ruchir Puri} Dr. Ruchir Puri is the Chief Scientist of IBM Research, an IBM Fellow, and Vice-President of IBM Corporate Technology.
-He led IBM Watson as its CTO and Chief Architect from 2016-19 and has held various technical, research, and engineering leadership roles across IBM’s AI and Research businesses.
-Dr. Puri is a Fellow of IEEE, has been an ACM Distinguished Speaker, an IEEE Distinguished Lecturer, and was awarded the 2014 Asian American Engineer of the Year.
-Ruchir has been an adjunct professor at Columbia University, NY, and a visiting scientist at Stanford University, CA. He was honored with the John Von-Neumann Chair at the Institute of Discrete Mathematics at Bonn University, Germany.
-Dr. Puri is an inventor of over 70 United States patents and has authored over 100 scientific publications on AI for code, Responsible AI, Semiconductor chip design, and optimization algorithms.
-He was the chair of the AAAI-IAAI conference that focused on industrial applications of AI and is the founder of IEEE Symposium on LLM-Aided Design, supported by NSF and ACM.
-Ruchir is the recipient of the prestigious Distinguished Alumnus Award from Indian Institute of Technology (IIT), Kanpur in 2022. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Ruchir Puri} (Fellow, IEEE) is the Chief Scientist of IBM Research, an IBM Fellow, and the Vice-President of IBM Corporate Technology.
+He led IBM Watson as the CTO and the Chief Architect from 2016 to 2019 and has held various technical, research, and engineering leadership roles across IBM’s AI and Research businesses.
+He has been an ACM Distinguished Speaker, an IEEE Distinguished Lecturer, and was awarded the 2014 Asian American Engineer of the Year.
+He has been an Adjunct Professor at Columbia University, NY, and a Visiting Scientist at Stanford University, CA. He was honored with the John Von-Neumann Chair at the Institute of Discrete Mathematics at Bonn University, Germany.
+He is an Inventor of over 75 U.S. patents and has authored over 150 scientific publications.
+He is the Founder of the IEEE LLM-Aided Design Conference.
+He was a recipient of the Distinguished Alumnus Award from Indian Institute of Technology (IIT), Kanpur. \end{IEEEbiography}